Here’s what I learned making one of the world’s finest and “as-complete-as-possible” raw dog food ranges Paleo Plus…

 Single protein options…

-This was important for me and Paleo Ridge concurred.
+This was important for me.
 In the Paleo Plus range, there are single protein versions of grass-fed lamb, organic chicken, outdoor reared pork and higher-welfare duck.
 These products are “as complete as possible”.
 In other words, they are fine by FEDIAF standards.
 However, it’s easy enough to tick their boxes as these guys deal only with minimums (as you will discover later).
 However, some raw companies strive for higher.
 An important facet of canine nutrition is a great spread of organ meats and Paleo Plus ticks that box more than any other in many regards.
 The lamb and pork products are an absolute triumph but the poultry single proteins posed more of an issue.
 It is incredibly hard bordering impossible to find chicken and duck kidneys and spleen, sadly.
 They simply don’t make it out the end of the process.
 That said, with liver, heart and gizzard and lots of meat, these mixes are still fantastic.
 Largely missing until now, these four products will play a key role in elimination diets for dogs.

 A greater array of organ meats…